ramyodev/Github-Lines-Of-Code/README.md

 > This is a simple script written in Python which helps you count Lines of Code from Github Repositories
 >
 ## General info
-A simple script to count Lines of Code in a Github Repositorie, without the need to log in or user API Tokens.
+A simple script to count Lines of Code in a Github Repositorie, without the need to log in or use API Tokens.

 ## Technologies
 * Used Python Version: Python 3.9